 So, does a SIEM reduce alert fatigue, or does it compound it?
 Unsurprisingly, SIEM technology has its critics—common complaints focus on complexity of deployment, complexity of tuning, report applicability, and cost.
 Additional information regarding SIEM deployments in US enterprises can be found in our Intelligence Brief on SIEM in the US enterprise, which was recently published in the NSS research library.

 NSS Labs is releasing a series of Intelligence Briefs that focus on security controls in the US enterprise, one of which is focused on security information and event management (SIEM).
 The series will report on security product usage as reported by 510 information security professionals representing 50 US industries.
-This paper will be available to subscribers to our research library.
+This paper is available in our research library.